 At the same time, I know that for many of the folks asking about it, they need to know because a colleague, friend or family member has been reading it and asking them about it.
 So, thankfully, a good friend of mine and colleague at Bryan College was confronted with the need to read the book and has written a review.
 Dr. Kenneth Turner is an Old Testament scholar and an instructor for the Summit in Tennessee and Virginia.
 He is also biblically and theologically astute, a discerning reader, thoughtful, and only alarmist if necessary.

 So, I offer you, with his permission, his take on the book, which I find thoughtful and thorough and a good example of discernment without resorting to mere disdain or embrace.
 It is not in an official “article” format, but I trust you will be able to navigate it.

 Thoughts on The Shack by Dr. Kenneth Turner

 Why I (finally) read it:

-Its general popularity among Christians and mixed reviews by people I respect (I've heard both claims and ecstasy and charges of heresy!) put this book in the "should-read-someday" category.
-But two recent things made me read it: (1) My wife's best friend's church is actually doing their Sunday morning services based on this book, and she wanted to converse with her about it; (2) in our Sunday school class we're discussing the doctrine of God, and I knew this book interacted in that area.
+Its general popularity among Christians and mixed reviews by people I respect (I’ve heard both claims of ecstasy and charges of heresy!) put this book in the “should-read-someday” category.
+But two recent things made me read it: (1) My wife’s best friend’s church is actually doing their Sunday morning services based on this book, and she wanted to converse with her about it; (2) in our Sunday school class we’re discussing the doctrine of God, and I knew this book interacted in that area.

 As a piece of literature: